 Milan, located in northern Italy, is the country’s second-largest city.
 It is the centre of the wealthy Lombardy region and is home to a large expat population.

 While Rome is the political and historical heart of Italy, Milan is its financial leader and cultural trendsetter.
-Home to the country’s stock exchange and the offices of many multinational corporations, modern Milan is a buzzing commercial centre that’s best known as one of the world’s fashion capitals.
+Home to the country’s stock exchange and the offices of many multinational corporations, modern Milan is a buzzing commercial centre that’s best known for its fashion industry.

-The city has a reputation for being incredibly work-orientated, but the work-life balance remains favourable thanks to its many annual events and varied social opportunities, especially those related to design.
+The city has a reputation for being incredibly work-orientated, but the work-life balance remains favourable compared to fast-paced metros such as New York or Hong Kong.